xsuite/xsuite/docs/xsuite_data_management.rst

     #  'ksl': <array ArrNFloat64>,
     #  '_internal_record_id': <struct RecordIdentifier>}

-Each instance of the class contains an xobject storint the corresponding data.
+Each instance of the class contains an xobject storing the corresponding data.

 For example: